shapelets/khiva/doc/sphinx/source/gettingStarted.rst

 We will use `Ubuntu 16.04 LTS <http://www.ubuntu.com>`_ as our example linux distribution.

 Once we have installed all Khiva dependencies, we are ready to build and install Khiva.
-First, go to the directory where the source code is stored.
+First, go to the source directory.

 .. code-block:: bash

+    conan remote add conan-mpusz https://api.bintray.com/conan/mpusz/conan-mpusz
     mkdir build
     cd build
+    conan install .. --build missing
     cmake ..
+    make -j8
     make install

 It will install the library in ``/usr/local/lib`` and ``/usr/local/include`` folders.